[A] Overview & Disclaimers

 Who Can Enroll? | All partners are eligible to submit, subject to the below. |

-What's Required? | 1) Example BOM (Bill of Materials) that Installer intends to use 2) Sales Forecast 3) Addendum Signature |
+What's Required for Enrollment? | 1) Example BOM (Bill of Materials) that Installer intends to use 2) Sales Forecast 3) Addendum Signature |

 Installer Expectations | 1) Installer must be in good standing with LightReach, including install approval rates and compliance.
 2) LightReach will review requests in the order in which they were received.
 This process may take a few days.
 Partners should review status updates on their ticket.
 3) Out of fairness to all partners on the platform, LightReach support cannot expedite enrollment requests.
 4) Exact ITC-DC pricing values are confidential to installer leadership.
 PLR will share additional ITC value with installers in the form of a higher EPC payment.
 Exact values are generally standardized by tier. |